 The Labrador Retriever is America’s number one breed.
 Unfortunately, not many people know that they are more likely to get cancer than the average dog breed.
-These guys are prone to lymphoma, which is thought to affect the Labrador breed more than any other (including the Golden Retriever), and hemangiosarcoma.3
+These dogs are prone to lymphoma, which is thought to affect the Labrador breed more than any other (including the Golden Retriever), and hemangiosarcoma.3

 3. German Shepherd

-The German Shepherd is also more at risk of hemangiosarcoma compared to other breeds.4 This is a common type of cancer, and because it affects the blood vessels and cells, it spreads everywhere in his body.
+The German Shepherd is also more at risk of hemangiosarcoma compared to other breeds.4 This is a common type of cancer, and because it affects the blood vessels and cells, it spreads everywhere in the body.
 And unfortunately, many owners don’t realize until they rupture, and survival is bleak in this case.
-This is why it is essential to learn and be able to recognize all cancer symptoms.
+This is why it is essential to learn and be able to recognize all cancer signs.

-The Beagle is prone to many types of cancer, but particularly lymphoma and bladder cancer.6 So much so that it is recommended Beagles should be given regular blood tests and checks for lumps and bumps.
+The Beagle is prone to many types of cancer but particularly lymphoma and bladder cancer.6 So much so that it is recommended Beagles should be given regular blood tests and checks for lumps and bumps.
 Beagles and their propensity to become overweight also increase their chance of getting cancer, so be sure to keep them in shape.

 6. Great Dane